An Irish Museum of Childhood: Recalling Irish childhoods “warts and all”

 So look, I know there’s something quite big happening in Dublin city-centre this weekend involving a smiley man traversing the streets of our capital in a pimped-up golf cart, but if you want to stay out of town with your children may I suggest an alternative?

 This Saturday in Dún Laoghaire, there is a day of events designed to to showcase what a Museum of Childhood might look like and the kinds of exhibits and activities it might include from hopscotch to exciting excavations to puppet shows and writing workshops.
 The Museum of Childhood event day will keep you and your little ones occupied all day long.
 Here is a selection of the events.

 Mini-detectives will love the display of Hardy Boys and Nancy Drew books from the museum at the Lexicon Library but there’s plenty more going on in this space.
-The Museum have invited Fighting Words to hold two children’s creative writing workshops.
+The Museum have two children’s creative writing workshops.
 They are free events but booking on Eventbrite is essential.
 From 2-4pm there’s a writing club for younger teenagers inspired by the Museum of Childhood’s history and children’s rights session on vulnerable children and childhoods and from 4-6pm for older teens.These are free events but booking on Eventbrite is essential.

 Can you dig it?

 This sounds fascinating.
 An archeological dig for children with Dr Mark Powers in the grounds of St Michael’s Church.
 The dig takes place from 11am until 5pm.
 If you don’t fancy getting your hands dirty there is hopscotch and puppetry, 11am-5pm, and a seanachaí from 1-3pm.

 St Michael’s Church, Marine Road, Dún Laoghaire, events free but booking on Eventbrite for the archaeological dig